MasaLubbadeh/DOSProj/README.md

 Bazar.com is structured as a microservices application, consisting of a **Catalog Server** and an **Order Server**.
 The Catalog Server handles book information and queries, while the Order Server manages purchase transactions.
 The frontend connects users to these services seamlessly.

 #### How It Works
-1. **User Interaction**: There is no frontend to this project,user deals with the provided apis,all requests are sent to the frontend server.
+1. **User Interaction**: There is no frontend to this project, the user interacts with the provided APIs, and all requests are sent to the frontend server.
 2. **Service Communication**: The frontend makes API calls to the Catalog Server to fetch book details and to the Order Server to process purchases.
 3. **Database**: Both servers connect to a database to retrieve and store data as needed.